salesforce/pomgen/docs/change_detection.md

 A typical dev workflow is:

 - Make changes to one or more libraries
+- Build the jars (using Bazel)
 - Generate pom(s) and install the library/ies into `~/.m2/repository` so that other Maven-based builds can find them:

 ```
-bazel run //maven -- -a pomgen -t examples/hello-world/juicer
+bazel run //maven -- -a pomgen,install -l examples/hello-world/juicer
-bazel run //maven -- -a install

-# or to install jar artifacts and also source and javadoc jars:
-bazel run //maven -- -a install_all
 ```